JaxBen98/emoji-farm/README.md

 emoji.rofl(): 🤣 <!-- an example of "looks different on other platforms" is looking at this on the NPM site, compared to github -->

 emoji.loved(): 🥰

+## FAQ

+lol nobody has any questions i dont think anyone has ever seen this before emoji.lol();